60+ DBMS Interview Questions and Answers (2026 Updated)

 One-to-Many (1:N)

-In a one-to-many relationship, each row in one table can correspond to one or more rows in another table, but each row in the second table corresponds to only one row in the first table.
+In a one-to-many relationship, one row in a table can be linked to multiple rows in another table, but each row in the second table is linked to only one row in the first table.

-For example, in a customer and orders database, one customer can have many orders, but each order is associated with only one customer.
+Example: One customer can place many orders, but each order belongs to only one customer.

 Intension:

 The intension of a database is the logical or conceptual schema that defines the structure of the database.
-It specifies the data types, relationships, constraints, and other properties of the data that the database will store.
+It describes tables, attributes, relationships, constraints, and data types.
+Intension defines how the data should be organized and usually changes very rarely.

 Extension:

-Suggested Reading: Top 28 Java 8 Interview Questions and Answers for Experienced (With Free PDF 2024
+Suggested Reading: Java 8 Interview Questions and Answers

 DELETE and TRUNCATE are two commands used in database management systems to remove data from a table.
 However, they have some differences in terms of their functionality and performance.